 Taking a swim in the reefs of the Mayan Riviera can show a lot of color and excitement.
 The reefs are amazing with the largest variance of species in the world!

-Taking time to snorkel through the reefs is time well spent when on vacation, and every one of our public boat tours and private charters includes snorkeling and gear for all.
+Taking time to snorkel through the reefs is time well spent when on vacation, and every one of our private charters includes snorkeling and gear for all.

 Use this guide on your next snorkeling adventure to identify some of the most unique fish species of the Riviera Maya.